About the Breast Reconstruction Awareness Campaign

 The Breast Reconstruction Awareness Campaign promotes education, awareness and access to breast reconstruction for women who have undergone lumpectomy or mastectomy due to breast cancer.

 Breast Reconstruction Awareness Day is held every third Wednesday of October and gives affiliates and supporters a chance to host events and fundraisers to get the message out in their communities.
+It was first launched in 2011 in Canada and now occurs annually in over 30 countries.
+Each year, more than 150 practices and organizations around the United States participate in raising awareness.

 Donations to the campaign go to the Breast Reconstruction Awareness Fund, which supports breast reconstruction research and provides financial assistance to organizations helping uninsured or under-insured women who choose to have reconstruction following breast cancer surgery.